 Driving and machinery

-You should be able to drive and operate machinery as normal when taking this medicine.
+You should be able to drive and operate machinery as normal when taking this medicine, provided you experience no side effects which inhibit your capacity to do so.

-Eltroxin contains lactose, therefore if you have an intolerance to some sugars, speak to your doctor before taking this product.
+Eltroxin contains lactose, therefore if you have an intolerance to some sugars, speak to your doctor before taking this medicine.

 Can I still drink alcohol?

-Yes, this medication is not in any way thought to be affected by alcohol.
+This medication is not thought to interact with alcohol.

 Will I still be able to drive?

-Yes, unless any side effects affect your ability to do so; in this case you should refrain from driving and consult your doctor.
+Yes, unless any side effects prevent your ability to do so safely; in this case you should refrain from driving and consult your doctor.

 Can I take the medicine while pregnant?

-You should speak to your doctor before starting this course of treatment if you are pregnant, breastfeeding or thinking of getting pregnant.
+You should speak to your doctor before using this treatment if you are pregnant, become pregnant, are breastfeeding or are thinking of getting pregnant.

 How should I store it?